Winning Words on the Progressive Business Message:

 Going back to the failed policies that created this crisis is the short view.
 A very select few may profit immensely, but it will deprive honest businesses and responsible Americans of the opportunity for prosperity.

-The other party thinks the only purpose of business is to extract maximum profits, and the role of government is to let the theft continue until there's nothing left.
+The other party thinks the only purpose of business is to extract maximum profits, and the role of government is to let the funneling up continue until there's nothing left.

 We stand with businesses who believe in creating enduring social value; businesses that invest in stakeholders to grow sustainable returns for shareholders, and support the communities and institutions that support and sustain their business.